 North Dakota challenged that physical presence requirement and sought to collect sales and use tax from Quill.
 The Supreme Court ruled in favor of the company, although the opinion did acknowledge there was a better venue for the discussion:

 “[T]he underlying issue is not only one that Congress may be better qualified to resolve, but also one that Congress has the ultimate power to resolve.
 No matter how we evaluate the burdens that use taxes impose on interstate commerce, Congress remains free to disagree with our conclusions….
-Accordingly, Congress is now free to decide whether, when, and to what extend the States may burden interstate mail order concerns with a duty to collect use taxes.”
+Accordingly, Congress is now free to decide whether, when, and to what extent the States may burden interstate mail order concerns with a duty to collect use taxes.”

 Proper venue or no, the Quill decision has been taken as gospel for more than 2 decades.
 Although the Court invited Congress to take up the issue and numerous lawmakers have attempted to do so, Congress has thus far refused to confront the physical presence requirement upheld in Quill.

 But 1992 was not only a different century, it was a different world.
 Few people had email back then—now few people lack easy access to Internet connectivity.
 Quill was able to reach at least 3,000 North Dakotans via paper advertisements and telephone calls.
 Today, they can reach anyone in any state who interfaces with the Internet.
 And unless they have a physical presence in a state, they don’t have to collect tax on the sales.

 Numerous states have already or are now in the process of challenging the existing physical presence requirement.
 Many take the position that the Internet creates a presence of another kind.
 Some (including Michigan, Washington, and most recently, Louisiana) have created click-through nexus or affiliate nexus laws, arguing that a connection is created through ties to in-state businesses and links on their websites.